ropensci/roweb3/content/blog/2023-03-30-r-universe-stars-3-en/index.md

 > This is the real solution to be able to have everything we work on the project with a working installation and not waste any more time troubleshooting our users.

+{{< figure src = "brain_plots.png" class = "center" width = "600" alt = "A serie of three examples plots of different brain atlas" caption = "<center><strong>ggseg in action: ploting brain atlas</strong></center>">}}

 In Athanasia's experience, R-Universe allowed him to publish all the packages in one place, with easy accessibility and the possibility to receive contributions, maintenance and no installation problems for the users.
 In her own words:

 > R-Universe is magic for me.

 Remember that the R Universe generates the installers of all the packages that belong to the universe for different operating systems, and there are no limits on the package size.
 One of the platform's objectives is to make it easier to publish and discover R packages.

-In the following video, Athanasia explains in more detail the development of their Life Brain project, how they use R to organize and work with information, and how R Universe allowed them to organize and share all their packages.
+In the following video, Athanasia explains in more detail the development of their Life Brain project, how they use R to organize and work with information, and how R-Universe allowed them to organize and share all their packages.

-# ----

-Be sure to watch the [video](2023/02/23/r-universe-stars-2-en/#video-of-the-interview) at the end with excerpts from the interview.

-{{< figure src = "/img/community/.jpeg" class = "pull-left" width = "300" alt = "Profile photo of Mo." caption = "<center><strong>Monika</strong><br> </center>">}}

-## Video of the interview

-If you want to hear more details about his experience, be sure to watch Sébastien in the video with excerpts from the interview.
-You can activate the subtitles.

-{{< vimeo id=800166375 title="Meeting R-Universe Stars - ThinkR" >}}
+{{< vimeo id=807731911 title="Meeting R-Universe Stars - Athanasia Monika Mowinckel" >}}